diffuse/gloss/README.md

 microservice up and running.
 It includes example code to increment and retrieve counter values from a PostgreSQL database.
 Ideally, one would fork, or clone + mirror push this repository, then edit the handlers + routes, database queries, and configurations for their own purposes.
-It uses [chi](https://github.com/go-chi/chi) for routing, and [pgx](https://github.com/jackc/pgx) for its PostgreSQL database driver.
+It uses [chi](https://github.com/go-chi/chi) for routing, and [pgx](https://github.com/jackc/pgx) for its PostgreSQL database driver, but other databases or routers can be used by implementing the `Database` interface from `domain.go`, and/or the `Handler` interface from `net/http`.

 ### Prerequisites
 - [Docker](https://www.docker.com/)